sarvesh-venkittu/MachineLearning/README.md

 # Machine Learning and Data Science

-## Welcome to my Machine Learning and Data Science Repository!
+## Welcome to my Machine Learning and Data Science Portfolio!

 In this repository, you will find a collection of ML projects I have worked on, such as: